TeamHypersomnia/Hypersomnia/README.md

 You will be added to our TeamHypersomnia organization once we accept at least one of your pull requests.

-If you have questions, just ask me via mail: patryk.czachurski@gmail.com
+If you have questions or you fail to build Hypersomnia, ask via mail: patryk.czachurski@gmail.com

 Or if you just can't wait to utter some brilliant suggestions regarding the game, please do so, too!